LutherAstrophysics/m23/README.md

 ```

 Then we activate the virtual environment.
 This is OS and your shell specific, so
-if the following command doesn't work for your just google how to activate
+if the following command doesn't work for you just google how to activate
 python virtual environment using `venv` package in Windows/Ubuntu/etc.

 Generally, the following works for UNIX